surfinzap/translit-rue/README.md

 ```

 ### JS library
-* Download dist/translit.min.js and include it in your web project.
+Download `dist/translit.min.js` and include it in your web project.

 ## Documentation
-Transliterate text from Cyrillic script to Latin alphabet:
+Transliterate a text from the Cyrillic script to the Latin alphabet:
 ```javascript
 translitCyrLat(string)
 ```

-Transliterate text from Latin alphabet to Cyrillic script:
+Transliterate a text from the Latin alphabet to the Cyrillic script:
 ```javascript
 translitLatCyr(string)
 ```

+## Support & Feedback
+If you like Translit, [buy me a coffee](https://ko-fi.com/branosandala) to keep the project running.

 ## License